Embotics/Scenarios/Deploy-User-Provided-Terraform-Configurations/README.md

 1. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.

-1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying_User_Provided_Terraform_Configurations` directory, select the `Uploaded Terraform completion workflow ` .yaml or .json file, and click **Open**.
+1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-User-Provided-Terraform-Configurations` directory, select the `uploaded-terraform-completion-workflow ` .yaml or .json file, and click **Open**.

    vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.